 It is for this reason...at the present time not to be distracted in allowing any issue, no matter how useful in itself, to displace the freedom of intelligence in public communication by means of speech, publication in daily and weekly press, in books, in public assemblies, in scientific inquiry, as the center and burning focus of democracy.
 Nothing will be more fatal in the end than surrender and compromise on this point.
-Now, more than ever, it is urgently necessary to hold it in steady view as the heart from which flows the life-blood of democracy.4 suggests above, public deliberation is essential for both sustaining and growing democracy.
+Now, more than ever, it is urgently necessary to hold it in steady view as the heart from which flows the life-blood of democracy.4

+Listening to and learning from stakeholders created the foundation upon which the Illinois ESSA State Plan was developed.
+As John Dewey, American philosopher, psychologist, and education reformer in the early 20th century, suggests above, public deliberation is essential for both sustaining and growing democracy.
 Creating and holding multiple public spaces for the introduction and contemplation of ideas was and is necessary in order to develop the ESSA State Plan for Illinois.
 This public space requires multiple avenues of entry for interested individuals and groups to share their values, opinions, and beliefs focused upon the "problem of practice," also known as ESSA.
 It is also essential in that the relationships and interdependence developed through dialogue will make the more difficult work of implementation significantly more possible.